jeffersondanielss/cMaps/README.md

 ### It is not enough?

-If the pre-defined styles here are not enough you can still use the [Styled Maps Wizard](http://googlemaps.github.io/js-samples/styledmaps/wizard/index.html) to export a JSON with all possible options and include as a parameter to the cMap.
+If the pre-defined styles here are not enough you can still use the [Styled Maps Wizard](http://googlemaps.github.io/js-samples/styledmaps/wizard/index.html) or [Snazzy Maps](https://snazzymaps.com) to export a JSON with all possible options and include as a parameter to the cMap.

 #### Example